jhsung7/flightProj/README.md

 ## Flight Delay Prediction Considering Network Effects - Junghyeon Sung (Group 30)

-- Parent paper's github link -> https://github.com/aravinda-1402/Flight_Delay_Prediction_using_Machine_Learning/tree/main

 ### 1. Dataset
 - Flight Delay and Cancellation Dataset 2019-2023 (https://www.kaggle.com/datasets/patrickzel/flight-delay-and-cancellation-dataset-2019-2023?select=flights_sample_3m.csv)
   - Since the file size is too big to upload in Github, please download the file from the kaggle and run the code.
+Or you can download from the Canvas.
 Thank you!

 ### 2. Explanation of each column in the dataset